-• While holding the CTRL key click and hold the left mouse button, and do a drag and drop operation to the object's new location.
+• While holding the CTRL key click and hold the left mouse button, and do a drag and drop operation to the new location of one or more objects.

-Note: You can use multidrag to copy a container in the render output.
+Note: You can use multi drag to copy a container in the render output.
 This is done by holding CTRL while dragging the container around, but instead of releasing the left button, do a right-click while holding CTRL and the left mouse button pressed.

 - Buttons

 - Layer Manager

-- Timeline Editor
+- · Timeline Editor

-2.5 Scene Editor Views
+2.6 Scene Editor Views